CasEsselink/portfolio/ReadMe.md

 https://github.com/S3Puzzle/Name-service/tree/main/src/test/java/com/cas/name

-Test I wrote for the group project: https://github.com/fontys-group3/bestel-service/tree/main/src/test/java/com/groep3/bestel/tests
+Tests I wrote for the group project: https://github.com/fontys-group3/bestel-service/tree/main/src/test/java/com/groep3/bestel/tests

 ### 3. Automating tests
 I made a maven workflow in github.
 This workflow build the application and runs the tests on each push and merge on the main branch.
 This is the workflow I made for one of the repositories in my personal project: